Mediterranean Chicken Zucchini Bake

 Total Time 50 minutes

-A flavorful one-pan Mediterranean dish featuring juicy chicken thighs, roasted zucchini, tomatoes, olives, and feta cheese—simple, wholesome, and perfect for weeknight dinners.
+A flavorful one-pan Mediterranean dish featuring juicy chicken breasts, roasted zucchini, tomatoes, olives, and feta cheese, simple, wholesome, and perfect for weeknight dinners.

 4 Servings